redefine-cs/redefine-cs.github.io/program.md

 - ~4 hrs of homework collaboration with a fellow student
 - ~1-3 hrs optional virtual material review (office hours, review sessions, etc.)

-We may have a few optional in-person sessions in San Francisco for students to meet with each other
+We will have a few in-person lectures (dinner provided) in San Francisco for students to collaborate and learn with each other!

 ## Testimonials